MerginMaps/docs/src/gis/settingup_background_map/index.md

 :::

 :::warning
 Files located in the another folder are not synchronised.
-This saves your storage on <MainPlatformNameLink /> cloud.
+This saves your storage on <ServerCloudNameLink />.
 However, if you want to update or modify these files, you have to connect the mobile device to your computer and do it manually.
 :::